 Keep up with the changing finance and procurement landscape by reading the latest and greatest articles about the cloud, strategic procurement and finance and supplier innovation, all in one place.

 CIOs Should Step Into the Digital Leadership Void

 In many instances, a company’s most promising digital leader is the CIO, says Bask Iyer, CIO of Juniper Networks.
 "Good CIOs have experience leading the organization through transformation.
 They have the real world experience of delivering change over and over again.”

 Focusing on Payment Terms Delivers Value

 Payment comes at the end of the procurement process, so not your job, right?
 TD Bank's Carolyne Booth argues that recognising the value of payment terms and activities in the procurement process is actually core to good procurement and deserves more attention than it sometimes receives.

 Accounts payable and the cloud may hold the secret to providing quality healthcare.
 At least that's what Molina Healthcare discovered when it created an in-house centralized procurement operation, a move that kept administrative costs down while it expanded staff and membership.

 An Accenture Strategy study found only 48% of 1,014 companies using technology “extensively” in their emerging market supply chain.
 Such tools are vital for making decisions in uncertain market conditions.
-Organizations with a strong commitment to technology were more likely to enjoy rapid growth than those without.
+Organizations with a strong commitment to technology and a digital supply chain were more likely to enjoy rapid growth than those without.

 A recent UK study found that top procurement teams generate almost a million pounds in financial benefits per employee per year.
 However, very few organizations have the ability to measure, and therefore manage, procurement value.